 Jones Bridge - A new pedestrian bridge constructed on South Huron Trail

 A community campaign took place to raise funds to create a pedestrian bridge, downstream of Morrison Dam, to join two sections of the South Huron Trail.
 This bridge, called Jones Bridge, provides trail users with a safer, more scenic alternative to walking beside vehicle traffic on the roadway in order to enjoy both trail sections.

-The community raised more than $300,000 towards the trail bridge project and turned the Jones Bridge dream into reality in 2018.
+The community raised more than $300,000 towards the trail bridge project, surpassing the campaign fundraising goal, and turned the Jones Bridge dream into reality in 2018.

 The bridge is called Jones Bridge as it is dedicated by Donna Jones, in loving memory of Ted Jones, who was a dedicated community volunteer, conservationist, Exeter Lions Club member and Ausable Bayfield Conservation Foundation director.

 The Brian Clarke memorial stairs have been constructed thanks to a generous donation, in Brian's memory, by his family.